-A new, in depth economic impact analysis found Piedmont Community College (PCC) has a $94.8 million annual impact on the regional economy – supporting more than 2,040, or one out of every 10, jobs across Person and Caswell counties.
+A new, in-depth economic impact analysis found that Piedmont Community College (PCC) has a $94.8 million annual impact on the regional economy – supporting more than 2,040, or one out of every 10, jobs across Person and Caswell counties.

 The impact of the increased earnings of PCC alumni and the businesses they work for totaled $80.9 million.

 “Piedmont Community College transforms lives, strengthens community, and inspires individuals to excellence.
 That is our mission and commitment to those we serve,” said Dr. Pamela G. Senegal, President, Piedmont Community College.
 “The impact we have on the local and regional economy is not only important for students and how much more they’ll gain after earning a certificate or degree, but also for the taxpayers in our service areas.”

 Senegal continued, “PCC’s presence benefits our community.
 Not only do our services, as well as dedicated employees, attract business, industry, and educational partnerships, but the money put back into our community from employees, students, alumni, and visitors has a positive impact.”

 The report also assesses the economic impact of five Piedmont Community College programs on the area economy, the return on investment for students, and the benefits generated for N.C. taxpayers.